Get insider access

 Compared To Other Headphones

 The Sennheiser IE 200 are IEMs, so the main point of comparison between most products will come down to sound and your preferences.
-They have a fairly neutral sound, but if you care about fidelity to our Harman-based target curve, then they fall short compared to the MOONDROP Blessing 3, which have more bass and treble.
-If you're looking at these buds for monitoring work, then the Sennheiser's sound can still be suitable.
-In contrast, other IEMs like the Shure SE215 have a lot more warmth and boom to their sound.
+They have a balanced sound with a warm top-end compared to the MOONDROP Blessing 3, which otherwise sound similar except for having a brighter treble response.
+If you're looking at these buds for monitoring work, then the Sennheiser's sound is certainly suitable, especially with the somewhat recessed treble, which can alleviate ear fatigue over long sessions.
+While their housings are comparatively plasticky, if you have small ears, it might be easier to dial in a fit compared to the chunkier Moondrop shape, or other popular IEMs like the Shure SE215.

 If you're looking for more headphones, check out our recommendations for the best in-ear headphones, the best headphones for music, and the best audiophile headphones.